wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 **Implementation**

 !!! note
-    To make the development of specialized relayers easier, a plugin relayer is available in the [main Wormhole repository](https://github.com/wormhole-foundation/wormhole/tree/main/relayer){target=\_blank}.
+    To make the development of custom relayers easier, a plugin relayer is available in the [main Wormhole repository](https://github.com/wormhole-foundation/wormhole/tree/main/relayer){target=\_blank}.
 This sets up the basic infrastructure for relaying, allowing developers to focus on implementing the specific logic for their application.

-There are two main methods of setting up a specialized relayer:
+There are two main methods of setting up a custom relayer:

 - **Spy relaying** - involves listening directly to the Guardian Network via a Spy
 - **REST relaying** - provides a REST endpoint to accept a VAA that should be relayed

 **Considerations**

-Remember, despite their name, specialized relayers still need to be considered trustless.
+Remember, despite their name, custom relayers still need to be considered trustless.
 VAAs are public and can be submitted by anyone, so developers shouldn't rely on off-chain relayers to perform any computation considered "trusted."

 - Development work and hosting of relayers are required
 - The fee-modeling can become complex, as relayers are responsible for paying target chain fees
 - Relayers are responsible for availability, adding dependency for the cross-chain application

-## Standard Relayers
+## Wormhole Relayers

-Standard relayers are a component of a decentralized network in the Wormhole protocol, facilitating the delivery of VAAs to recipient contracts compatible with the standard relayer API.
+Wormhole relayers are a component of a decentralized network in the Wormhole protocol, facilitating the delivery of VAAs to recipient contracts compatible with the standard relayer API.

 **Key Features**